Carnect/How-to/Search/city-search.md

 If you want to offer a map for downtown search you can use different endpoints of Carnect's SOAP API.

-1. You should make a search for all cities in a selected country.
-2. Select from the response the city for which you want to do the downtown search
+1. Have a City ID available (those can be obtained from City Search and should be stored - new cities are added rarely, 1 day cache for them is recommended).
-3. Make a location search for the selected city
+2. Search for a location in the selected city and display multiple locations on the map.
-4. Select a car rental location for which you want to search for offers.
+3. Select a car rental location for which you want to search for offers.
    Or iterate over a selected list of car rental locations.

 ## City search ##